Voces y Caras: Latinx Communities of North Florida [

 service fields, and some are small business owners.
 Since there is no predominantly

-Hispanic neighborhood in the area, like in other cities in Florida and across the
+Latinx neighborhood in the area, like in other cities in Florida and across the country,

 Conclusions: Digital oral history and community building as a pedagogical approach